Where are they now? Barcelona’s last 11 January signings

 In January 2019, Barcelona agreed to sign Todibo on a free transfer upon the expiry of his Toulouse contract, only to pay a small fee to bring the transfer forward and sign the young defender in the winter window.

-After making five first-team appearances, the 20-year-old was sent out on loan to Schalke this month with an option for the German club to make the deal permanent for €25million.
+After making five first-team appearances, the 20-year-old was sent out on loan to Schalke with an option for the German club to make the deal permanent for €25million.

-A loan signing to provide some squad depth last January, Murillo made just four appearances before joining Sampdoria in the summer.
-The defender has already been loaned out again, returning to La Liga with Celta Vigo this month.
+A loan signing to provide some squad depth, Murillo made just four appearances before joining Sampdoria in the summer of 2020.
+The Italian club have since opted to loan him away, and he’s now in a second successive stint back in Spain with Celta Vigo.

-Four appearances and zero goals later, Barca opted against signing the former Portsmouth man on a permanent deal, and he instead swapped clubs in Serie A by moving to Sampdoria.
+Four appearances and zero goals later, Barca opted against signing the former Portsmouth man on a permanent deal, and he instead swapped clubs in Serie A by moving to Fiorentina.